Haiti–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreement such as an Agreement for mutual non-fee visa issuance (1942) and an Agreement on Technical and Scientific Cooperation.
+Both nations have signed a few bilateral agreement such as an Agreement for mutual non-fee visa issuance (1942) and an Agreement on Technical and Scientific Cooperation (2003).

 Trade relations

-In 2018, total trade between the two nations amounted to US$100 million.
+In 2023, total trade between the two nations amounted to US$80 million.
 Haiti's main exports to Mexico include: textiles and clothing.
-Mexico's main exports to Haiti include: wheat, textiles and electric accumulators.
+Mexico's main exports to Haiti include: food, bottled water, motor vehicles, medicine and electric accumulators.
 Mexican multinational company Cemex operates in Haiti.